Tolworth: Musical heritage

-David Bowie launched his Ziggy Stardust stage show with the Spiders from Mars at the Toby Jug pub in Tolworth on 10 February 1972.
+David Bowie launched his Ziggy Stardust stage show with the Spiders from Mars at the Toby Jug pub in Tolworth, on 10 February 1972.
 Other bands to play there included Led Zeppelin, Fleetwood Mac, The Yardbirds, John Lee Hooker, Black Sabbath, King Crimson, Blodwyn Pig, John Mayall & the Bluesbreakers, Free, Jethro Tull, Taste, Family, Chicken Shack, Genesis and Ten Years After.
 The Toby Jug pub was demolished in the year 2000, becoming part of the controversial Tesco site (detailed later in this article).
 It is reported that there was a Maestrovox electronic organ attached to the piano in the pub dining room and dance hall.
 The pub is remembered by the naming of the adjacent Toby Way.

-During the 1980s gigs were occasionally held at Tolworth Recreation Centre, including on 12 March 1983 a gig by New Order.
+During the 1980s gigs were occasionally held at Tolworth Recreation Centre including, on 12 March 1983, one by New Order.

 Tesco-owned former green fields

-An 11-acre site bounded by the railway line serving Tolworth to the east, the A240 to the north and Hook Rise South & the A3 to the West.
-Plans were drawn up in the 1930s for the site to be used for circa 130 family homes in a similar style to much of Tolworth – this was part of a larger development to be known as the "Station Estate" (see above).
+An 11 acre site bounded by the railway line serving Tolworth to the east, the A240 to the north and Hook Rise South & the A3 road to the West.
+Plans were drawn up in the 1930s for the site to be used for circa 130 family homes in a similar style to much of Tolworth – this was part of a larger development to be known as the "Station Estate".

 As part of the war effort, the land was taken over by the Ministry of Works and developed from green fields in the 1940s.
 It became an extensive but discreet development of low single-story brick building covering the majority of the site.
-It remained in Government hands for a variety of uses from the MAFF and Ministry of Defence to the Directorate of Overseas Surveys; in its heyday it was reported to have employed over 1,000 people.
+It remained in government hands for a variety of uses from the MAFF and Ministry of Defence to the Directorate of Overseas Surveys; in its heyday it was reported to have employed over 1,000 people.
 It was finally vacated by the last 370 MAFF staff in October 1998 in preparation for sale.

-Tesco purchased the site by private treaty in 2002, meaning it was never offered for sale on the open market.
-In 2000 the vacant possession value of the site was stated in Hansard as being £9.6 million.
+Tesco purchased the site by private treaty in 2002, avoiding any offer for sale on the open market.
+In 2000 the vacant possession value of the site was recorded in Hansard at £9.6 million.
 A number of surrounding buildings were purchased by Chinacorp, a developer working with Tesco.

 The site is zoned by the local authority, Kingston Council, for residential and community use.
-The site has been subject to a number of planning applications for the construction of a retail store of up to 89,000 sq feet and up to 660 dwellings in buildings up to 12 storeys high.
+The site has been subject to a number of planning applications for the construction of a retail store of up to 89,000 ft2 and up to 660 dwellings in buildings up to 12 storeys high.

-Tesco sold the site in 2015 to developer Meyer Homes, who received permission from the Planning Inspectorate in July 2019 for a 950-home development (including a new nursery, doctor's surgery and police building).
+In 2015 Tesco sold the site to developer Meyer Homes, who were given permission from the Planning Inspectorate in July 2019 for a 950-home development (including a new nursery, doctor's surgery and police building).